raul23/pyebooktools/README.rst

 Description
 """""""""""
-Split the supplied ebook files (and the accompanying metadata files if present) into folders with consecutive names that each contain the specified number of files.
+Splits the supplied ebook files (and the accompanying metadata files if present) into folders with consecutive names that each contain the specified number of files.